aegis-icons/aegis-icons/FAQ.md

 In the icon pack file, it's the same format minus the dashes.

-## How can I make a icon pack build?
+## How can I make icon pack build?

 > **Note** \
 > This section is only for more technical users that know how to use command line.